 Pietersen also frequently switches from insecurity to outright paranoia.
 Some of his theories are far fetched, nonsensical and just plain irrational.
 He argues that Downton criticised his careless batting at the MCG purely to wind him up; he apparently wanted Pietersen to lose his cool in in front of Whitaker so they’d have an excuse to sack him.
 He also claims that Flower was ‘visibly upset’ when he complied with the reintegration process after textgate: KP says the coach had ‘wagered on me refusing’ as this would have handed ‘him a reason to drop me’.
 Pietersen also initially blamed Michael Vaughan for leaking his views about Peter Moores, although this rumour did appear in the press at the time.

 Equally far fetched is his assertion that the ECB briefed the press that his infamous texts to the South Africans contained tactical information (when Hugh Morris knew they did not).
-Rather than blaming a sensationalist tabloid media, hardly known for the accuracy of their reporting, KP decides it’s part of a conspiracy by the ECB to get him sacked.
+Rather than blaming a sensationalist tabloid media, hardly known for the accuracy of their reporting, he decides it’s part of a conspiracy by the ECB to orchestrate the Kevin Pietersen sacking.
 If this was the case why, by Pietersen’s own admission, were the ECB desperate for him to tour India for political reasons?

 The book also contains many contradictions.
 Pietersen is seething when Prior allegedly starts a media campaign to stop him from assuming the vice captaincy, yet a few pages later he insists he never had any desire whatsoever to be Alastair Cook’s deputy.
 Meanwhile, he constantly accuses Flower of trying to isolate him, yet admits that after the Headingley test the coach asked Prior to speak to KP, mend fences and bring him back into the fold.